ML-Stat/MLSTAT2025/content/Committee.md

 Tianyang Hu, National University of Singapore\
 Lican Kang, The Chinese University of Hong Kong (Shenzhen)\
 Yunwen Lei, The University of Hong Kong\
+Mano, one of the lead researchers of the Zero-One All-Things LLM model\
 Lei Shi, Fudan University\
 Hongxin Wei, Southern University of Science and Technology\
 Rongling Wu, Yanqihu Applied Mathematics Center, Beijing\